Image by BigStockPhoto.com

 7Assess the competition.
 Finally, a Strategic Plan sometimes includes a competitive or peer analysis, a look at how you’re doing when assessed against others in your sector.
 Don’t be afraid to steal good ideas.
 You think everything Steve Jobs or Bill Gates did was original?

 That covers only a small portion of what we’ll be presenting at NTC.
-Hope to see you at You Need a Strategy, Dammit, Not a Twitter Account!JD Lasica works with nonprofits, social change organizations and businesses on social media strategies.
-See his profile, visit his business blog, contact JD or follow him on Twitter or Google Plus.
+Hope to see you at You Need a Strategy, Dammit, Not a Twitter Account!JD Lasica, founder and former editor of Socialbrite, is co-founder of Cruiseable.
+Contact JD or follow him on Twitter or Google Plus.